Choosing the Right Website Package

 - Does it have additional landing pages?

-- fixed price website packages which list what is included and what is not included for a pre-set price, so you can clearly see what you expect to get for your money.
+- fixed price website packages should list what is included and what is not included for a pre-set price, so you can clearly see what you expect to get for your money.

 With numerous options available, understanding how to pick a package that aligns with your budget, business goals, and technical needs can save you time, money, and headaches in the long run.